slsu0424/slsu0424.github.io/_posts/2023-10-12-switchover-disruptions-the-true-cost-of-a-medical-scribe.md

 I believe today's AI systems can do something useful - work as a medical scribe.
 Although less glamorous than diagnosing and treating patients, I think this is probably the best use case for AI.
 Case in point: One of the ill by-products of digitization has been increased [administrative burden](https://www.medicaleconomics.com/view/top-challenges-2021-1-administrative-burdens-and-paperwork) placed upon healthcare providers.
 If technology can reduce this burden by summarizing patient information or answering patient questions efficiently, providers will have more face-to-face time with patients, and increase productivity.
 For example, [JAMA](https://jamanetwork.com/journals/jamainternalmedicine/article-abstract/2804309) reported that an ChatGPT provided quality and empathetic responses to patient questions found in an online forum.

-I think more physicians will be on board with these technologies, as efficiency is one key to make a practice/health system more profitable.
+I think more physicians and health system leaders will be on board with these technologies, as [efficiency](https://www.ncbi.nlm.nih.gov/books/NBK436891/) is one key to organizational profitability.
 It perhaps is also the only place where AI can properly function, without jeopardizing the existing power dynamics as discussed above.

 ## The true cost of running LLMs